cmanv/zwm/readme.md

 > Define a comma separated list of active desktop modes.
 The order is used
 > to rotate mode with the functions _desktop-mode-next_ and _desktop-mode-prev_.

-> Default is : "Stacked,Monocle,VTiled,HTiled"
+> Default is : Stacked,Monocle,VTiled,HTiled

 - **message-socket** _[host:port|path]_